 INRC is headquartered at Iowa State University and operates in collaboration with the University of Iowa and the University of Northern Iowa.
 The INRC director, appointed by the Iowa State Dean of the College of Agriculture and LIfe Sciences, receives input from an eight-member advisory council mandated by authorizing legislation.

-In its first eight years, the center received approximately $11 million in state appropriations and supported 103 water quality projects.
+Since its establishment in 2013, the center has received approximately $11 million in state appropriations and supported 103 water quality projects.
 More than 95 percent of INRC funding has gone directly for research in the following categories: Edge-of-field, Nutrient management, Land management and Multi-Objective.
 Significant additional leveraging of center-supported projects comes through federal, state and NGO funding.
 Find more detail about projects at https://www.cals.iastate.edu/nutrientcenter/project.